numba/llvmlite/docs/source/ir/values.rst

       The variable's initialization value (probably a :class:`Constant` of type *typ*).
 Default is None, meaning the variable is uninitialized.

+   .. attribute:: align

+      An explicit alignment in bytes.
+Default is None, meaning the default alignment for the variable's type is used.

 .. class:: Function(module, typ, name)